Bosonic content of three-fermion highest-spin states: Discussion and conclusion

 This analysis is called nonlinear~\cite{Breiding23,Michalek21}, in contrast to the linear analysis of the $c$-number amplitudes in a standard antisymmetrized basis.
 Its advantage stems from the reduction of hundreds, potentially thousands, of basis vectors to just a handful of meaningful numbers encoding the configuration of the wave function (as in Fig.~\ref{fig_blocks}).
 Thus, this analysis provides a well-defined way to specify requirements for bespoke configurations to be used in quantum computations.
 For example, to construct a state most different from the one in Fig.~\ref{fig_blocks} (as, e.g., orthohydrogen is different from parahydrogen), one would require blocks $3$, $5$, and $8$ to be dominant.
 Conversely, and more broadly, the nonlinear approach is a prescription for writing a variational wave function which encompasses the whole Hilbert space in a finite number of terms.

-The ortho- vs.\ parahydrogen paradigm brings us to questions of superselection and entanglement.
+The ortho- vs.\ parahydrogen paradigm brings us to questions of superselection and entanglement~\cite{Ding23,Ding24,Aliverti-Piuri24}.
 The original superselection rule means physically that a pure quantum state cannot be prepared in a coherent superposition of integer and half-integer angular momenta~\cite{Wick52}.
 That understanding of superselection appears too narrow today.
 Applying the principle of superselection to general superpositions leads to a significant reassessment of their quantum-information content~\cite{Ding21}.

-Shapes are a manifestation of the intrinsic structure of many-body wave functions, which introduces an absolute measure of their complexity~\cite{Sunko22}.
+Shapes are a manifestation of the intrinsic structure of many-body wave functions, which introduces an absolute measure of their complexity, based on their derivative structure, with a computable definition implemented in Ref.~\cite{Sunko22} for the $36$ shapes studied here.
 Different molecules with the same chemical formula, such as chemical isomers, behave like distinguishable systems, so they are superselected in a practical sense of the word by zero tunnelling amplitudes, even in the absence of an incompatible underlying symmetry.
 Conversely, even much larger molecules of the same kind, like fullerenes, can exhibit interference patterns~\cite{Brezger02}.
-Ortho- and parahydrogen occupy an interesting middle ground in this sense, because they differ in the electronic wave function, while having the same arrangement of atoms in space.
+Ortho- and parahydrogen occupy an interesting middle ground in this sense, because they differ in the nuclear wave function of the two protons, while having the same arrangement of atoms in space.
 Shapes provide a natural framework for understanding the emergence of superselection in configuration space.